heroku/heroku-cli-plugin-applink/README.md

 ## `heroku salesforce:authorizations:add DEVELOPER_NAME`

-store a user's credentials for connecting a Salesforce Org to a Heroku app
+store a user's credentials for connecting a Salesforce org to a Heroku app

 ```
 USAGE